winnie334/smart_bups/README.md

 Feel free to pick the one you like at the bottom of the file bup.js.

 ## How to run
-Download/clone the repo, and open **index.html**.
+It is possible to [run this script in your browser](https://winnie334.github.io/smart_bups/).
+If you want to change the code however, download or clone the repo, and open **index.html**.
 Alternatively you can host a local server to run it on.
 It should work straight away.
 If not, please report the bug so I can do absolutely nothing whatsoever to fix it.

 ## I found a bug / want to add a feature!